priyanshu-bharti/Internet-And-Web-Programming-Notes/Modules/Module-4 Advanced Javascript and DOM manipulation.md

 - Set Timeout Allows us to execute some code after time specified.
 - Open allows us to open some url in a new tab
+- Set Interval allows us to repeatedly do something after a fixed interval of time.

 ```js
 // Set Timeout